National Serro Scotty Organization

 Edge Strips

-It is sometimes necessary to remove the strips that run along the outside edge of your Scotty.
-If still in the original configuration, they were nailed down with a 1" spiral aluminum nail.
-The strip is also aluminum, soft and easily distorted, and if you're not careful, can twist as you remove it, which will make it very difficult to put back on and still have it look decent.
-This is the method I used to remove mine and it worked very well.
+Edge strips are aluminum and are soft and easily distorted.
+If you are not careful they can twist as you remove them which will make them very difficult to put back on and still have them look decent.
+This is the method I use to remove mine and it works very well.

 Removing the edgestrip